maratai/crashhawk-cyberdeck/build_guide.md

 Key action is crisp although, as expected with a lighter folding keyboard, extremely shallow.

-For a non-folding very slim/lightweight USB-A wired keyboard, I like
+For a non-folding very slim/lightweight USB-A wired keyboard (optional), I like

 [Vilros 15 Inch USB Keyboard with Touchpad](https://www.amazon.com/Vilros-Inch-Keyboard-Touchpad-Great-Raspberry/dp/B08PW3LR3W/)

-about $35 USD.
-The touchpad works fine for a lightweight mouse substitute.
+About **$35 USD**.
+The touchpad works fine as a lightweight mouse substitute.
 But I'm sure you have your own favorites!

 # WIP - thoughts toward a case design and build

 ![scribbled preliminary design thoughts for a case](https://raw.githubusercontent.com/maratai/crashhawk-cyberdeck/refs/heads/main/IMG_0219.jpeg)

+**To-do:** Prototype case form factor (etc) in cheap cardboard.

 I'm making the case with random Davey Board, bookbinding, leatherworking I have lying around.
-There are probably better 3D printed case solutions but bookbinding/cardboard box-making techniques are something I can readily prototype at home without having to learn how to STL.
+There are probably better 3D printed case solutions but bookbinding/cardboard box-making techniques are something I can prototype at home without having to learn how to STL (yet).

 I'm a hobbyist, not a professional; by "leatherworking" I mean "it's functional but made from a discounted C-grade double shoulder for learning/hobby purposes."
+The real bottleneck to learning leatherworking is, unfortunately, the cost of *leather*; some of the tools are not cheap either, depending on what you're doing.
+I discovered the hard way that it's cheaper per unit of "area" to grimly save up for a sale on lower-grade double shoulders or similar larger cuts (to practice on, since I am not daft enough to ruin fancy leather on a learning project) rather than buying the smaller cuts, especially since I enjoy hobbyist leatherworking on and off.
+(I'm told the "better" way to get started, if possible, is make some friends who will give you their off-cuts to get started!
+Goodness knows I've only been doing this a couple years and I already have a small stash of off-cuts.)

-I would like to work out a version that runs off the Raspberry Pi Pico 2W (under $10 USD) *and* a smaller and less spendy display.
+I would like to work out a version that runs off the **Raspberry Pi Pico 2W** (under **$10 USD**) *and* a **smaller, cheaper display**.
 Ideally, this would result in a less expensive, lighter weight build.
-Unfortunately, I'm desperately confused by the display + connector + working driver situation so that may or may not happen.
+Unfortunately, I'm desperately confused by the display + connector + working driver situation (I lack the expertise to code or debug display drivers myself at this point in time) so that may or may not happen.

 # Software
 These aren't recommendations as such and I haven't written any of this software.
-But these are all free/open source for easy downloading.
+But these are all **free/open source** for easy downloading.

 [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/)

-flashed to microSD card
+Flashed to microSD card.

 [Dusk OS](https://duskos.org/)

-My main goal is to mess with coding in Forth.
+My goal is to mess with coding in Forth.
 I'm running this on top of Raspberry Pi OS.
+I'd like to try a baremetal Dusk OS build someday, but I need to suss out the display situation as I definitely don't know how to write display drivers this (alas).

 [micro](https://micro-editor.github.io/)
-text editor for writing
+Text editor for writing.
+Really excellent.

-git for backup and version control
+Git for backup and version control.

 # Getting Files off the Device
 Fortunately, the rpi 4B supports

-- Wi-fi, so I can physically print to either of my networked printers at home for hardcopy, or otherwise use the internet.
-I'm currently using git for one project.
+- **Wi-fi**, so I can physically print to either of my networked printers at home for hardcopy, or otherwise use the internet.
+I'm currently using **git** for offsite backup of one project.
-- USB-A ports, so I can copy files over to a thumb drive.
+- **USB-A ports**, so I can copy files over to a thumb drive.
+Two are occupied by USB-A dongles (2.4GHz wireless), but there are still two left!